 Call Centre Tools That May Benefit You:

-- If you are a small organization, a predictive dialer software may be the right fit for you.
+- If you are a small organization, a Preview Dialer software may be the right fit for you.
 This dialer allows callers to choose the person they want to call from the list, provides their history and details for volunteers to scan through, and then does the dialing for you.
 Fewer chances of volunteers typing in the wrong number and fast calling in one tool!

 - For a medium organization, a power dialer software can speed up the process by 5X a simple manual dialer.
 This tool does the dialing for you, and volunteers only have to press one button to initiate the action.

 - Large organizations can benefit from a predictive dialer that calls up to 3X more numbers per hour.
 It filters out wrong numbers, and dropped numbers, and connects only answered calls to volunteers.